TBD54566975/dap/README.md

 # Objective

 > [!IMPORTANT]
 > Alice should be able to send money to Bob using a memorable handle (aka DAP) regardless of what app or currency is being used.
-A DAP should be as simple as an email address: `handle@domain` e.g. `moegrammer@didpay.me`.
+A DAP should be simple yet distinct from other widely recognized handles: `@handle/domain` e.g. `@moegrammer/didpay.me`.

 The conversation between Alice and Bob should be as simple as:
 ```
 Alice: Yo Bobby boy!
 Thanks for the coffee.
 What's your DAP so i can pay you back?
 Bob: Anytime.
-DAP me up at waterboy@cash.app
+DAP me up at @waterboy/cash.app
 ```

 Alice should then be able to pop open whatever app she uses, type in bob's DAP, and send him the money.
 Bob should then be able to receive the money in whatever app he uses.
 Hypothetical examples of this are: